Floquet engineering of many-body states by the ponderomotive potential: Light engineered free energy landscape

 where $V_u$ is a scale of energy density determined by the driving field $E_0$ and frequency $\omega$, and $g_P$, $f_1$, $f_2$ are dimensionless functions of $\Delta/\omega$ and $\gamma/\omega$ only.

 In \fig{figSI:BCS}(d), we plot the dimensionless $F_{\text{P}}$ and $V_{\text{P}}$.
 The negative sign of $F_{\text{P}}$ means that it always tends to push $\Delta$ to smaller values.
 As $\Delta$ decreases to around $\omega/2$, there is a strong peak in $F_{\text{P}}$ due to the quasi-particle excitations (see also the optical conductivity in \fig{figSI:BCS}(a)), which results in a sharp drop of $V_{\text{P}}$ to its value $\sim -1/\gamma$ at $\Delta=0$.
-This combined with the equilibrium contribution to the free energy $F_0$ results in the new free energy minimum in $F_0+V_{\text{P}}$, see Fig.~3 of the main text.
-We also show the asymptotic values of $F_{\text{P}}$ and $V_{\text{P}}$ in different regimes of \fig{figSI:BCS}, which gives the schematic phase diagram in Fig.~3 of the main text.
+This combined with the equilibrium contribution to the free energy $F_0$ results in the new free energy minimum in $F_0+V_{\text{P}}$, see \fig{fig:landscape}.
+We also show the asymptotic values of $F_{\text{P}}$ and $V_{\text{P}}$ in different regimes of \fig{figSI:BCS}, which gives the schematic phase diagram in the inset of \fig{fig:landscape}.

 We note that in principle, in the resonance regime $2\Delta<\omega$, the expansion of $V_{\text{P}}$ at the order of $E_0^2$ is a good approximation when $\kappa = e E_0 v_F/(\omega \gamma) \ll 1$.
 To obtain the corrections at large fields, one may employ the exact solutions for the driven-dissipative two levels system, one for each Anderson-pseudo spin.
 We leave it for future study.